 It’s not easy getting my family to the boat.

-This morning we began the process at about 6.30am with the over-excited Boys packing bag after bag of ‘essential’ toys; then there was the drama of getting their sister out of her bed; and the realisation too that our one remaining ‘skinny pigs’ (hairless Guinea Pigs – don’t ask) was unwell and pining for his recently deceased buddy Elvis; add to that the slight matter of four loads of bedding to get down 78 steep, winding, Victorian stairs and shoe-horning said Buddy – the increasingly skinny ‘skinny pig’ and his huge cage – into the car too
+This morning we began the process at about 6.30am with the over-excited Boys packing bag after bag of ‘essential’ toys; then there was the drama of getting their sister out of her bed; and the realisation too that our one remaining ‘skinny pigs’ (hairless Guinea Pigs – don’t ask) was unwell and pining for his recently deceased buddy Elvis; add to that the slight matter of four loads of bedding to get down 78 steep, winding, Victorian stairs and shoe-horning in said Buddy – the increasingly skinny ‘skinny pig’ and his huge cage – into the car too.

 “We’d never forgive ourselves if we came back and found him dead.”